optimization-js/optimization-js/howtos/replicate_library_setup.md

 [https://egghead.io/lessons/javascript-introduction-to-how-to-write-an-open-source-javascript-library](https://egghead.io/lessons/javascript-introduction-to-how-to-write-an-open-source-javascript-library)

 The setup in the library, such as CI and unit testing, is largely based on this tutorial.
+If there will be any updates to this, it will be stated in this document.